Pal-company/AimBot-BY-Dash/README.md

+3, Put csgo on windowed mode

-3, Go into a game
+4, Go into a game

-4 Open the bat file named Pal cheats.bat
+5, Open the bat file named Pal cheats.bat

+6, put back csgo to fullscreen or windowed full screen

-5 to make the aim bot work aim near an enemy's head
+7, to make the aim bot work aim near an enemy's head

-6, enjoy
+8, enjoy